AlexMercedCoder/GuideToBecomingACoder/readme.md

 ---

-Watch this video to understand how to use the Bash shell to export your file system.
+Watch this video to understand how to use the Bash shell to explore your file system.

 **VIDEO: INTRO TO BASH**